jamliqr/jamliquor/docs/src/CLEANROOM.md

 ---

 ## 📬 Questions or Concerns?
-If you believe any part of JamLiquor’s code violates cleanroom policy, please open a GitHub issue or contact us directly.
+If you believe any part of JamLiquor's code violates cleanroom policy, please open a GitHub issue or contact us directly.
 Transparency is essential to our mission.

 ---

 **JamLiquor is built with principles.**
 **A JAM client for the ecosystem—not apart from it.**